 If you need to know how to thicken up ham and bean soup, we suggest adding mashed potatoes.
 This works best if you are already using potatoes in the soup, but even without them being a part of the soup already, adding some mashed potatoes doesn’t significantly change the flavor.

 For quick mashed potatoes to add to your soup, you can boil slices of potatoes in enough water to cover them and on high heat.
-Once they are soft enough to poke a fork through easily, you can drain the potatoes and put them in the
+Once they are soft enough to poke a fork through easily, you can drain the potatoes and put them in the blender or in a bowl and use an electric hand mixer.
+Be sure to add in a little milk so they will blend into creamy mashed potatoes.
+Then, just add as much as you need to your ham and bean soup.

 It is common for ham and bean soup to have potatoes in it, so adding mashed potatoes won’t give you a radically new flavor or something unexpected.
 It’s a great way to thicken your soup and still keep the traditional flavors and texture.